 Focusing on the amygdala, hippocampus, and extra-hippocampal MTL, different pattern of results can be predicted according to the two hypotheses.
-To test the prediction of both hypotheses, we examined mean activity during emotional and neutral pair encoding irrespective of subsequent memory as well as subsequent memory effects (SMEs), contrasting brain activity during encoding of later-remembered (hits) vs. later-forgotten (misses) pairs, separately for negative and neutral pairs.
+To test the predictions of both hypotheses, we examined mean activity during emotional and neutral pair encoding irrespective of subsequent memory as well as subsequent memory effects (SMEs), contrasting brain activity during encoding of later-remembered (hits) vs. later-forgotten (misses) pairs, separately for negative and neutral pairs.
 Both hypotheses converge with respect to predicting a main effect of emotion in the amygdala: increased amygdala activity during negative than neutral pair encoding.
 In addition, both hypotheses also predict a subsequent forgetting effect (greater activity during subsequently forgotten than remembered pairs) specifically for the negative pairs; this effect could either be in other parts of the amygdala and/or in stronger coupling between amygdala activity and other brain regions during subsequently forgotten than remembered negative pairs.
 Thus, using psychophysiological interaction analyses, we also tested potential changes in functional coupling between the amygdala and other brain regions pertaining to forgetting of negative pairs.
-The disruption hypothesis would predict then together with higher amygdala activity decreased mean hippocampal activity levels during negative than neutral pair encoding.
-However, this hypothesis would not assume differences in the size of the hippocampal SMEs: Associative encoding is thought to remain hippocampal-dependent and hippocampal activity is equally important to subsequent memory-outcome for negative and neutral pairs, just less likely to occur for the former.
-Conversely, the bypassing hypothesis assumes given the higher amygdala activity during encoding of negative compared to neutral pairs no difference in mean-activity levels in the hippocampus.
-However, because neutral pairs are easier to unitize and amenable to an alternative, extra-hippocampal strategy, this hypothesis predicts that there should be additional SMEs in extra-hippocampal MTL, i.e. the MTL cortex, for neutral pairs that are absent (or weaker) for negative pairs.
-On an exploratory basis, it might be hypothesized moreover a decrease in mean MTL-cortex activity as a consequence of emotional arousal during encoding of negative arousing pairs is observed.
+The disruption hypothesis predicts, in addition to higher amygdala activity, decreased mean hippocampal activity levels during negative than neutral pair encoding.
+However, this hypothesis would not imply differences in the size of the hippocampal SMEs: Associative encoding is thought to remain hippocampal-dependent and hippocampal activity is equally important to subsequent memory-outcome for negative and neutral pairs, just less likely to occur for the former.
+Conversely, the bypassing hypothesis assumes higher amygdala activity during encoding of negative compared to neutral pairs but no difference in mean-activity levels in the hippocampus.
+However, because neutral pairs are easier to unitize and amenable to an alternative, extra-hippocampal strategy, this hypothesis predicts that additional SMEs in extra-hippocampal MTL, i.e. the MTL cortex, for neutral pairs that are absent (or weaker) for negative pairs.
+One might even expect a decrease in mean MTLcortex activity as a consequence of emotional arousal during encoding of negative arousing pairs.